boltops-tools/lono/docs/_docs/tutorial-edit-template.md

 lono cfn create autoscaling-worker --param autoscaling
 ```

-You should see a total of 3 stacks now.
-Something like this:
+You should see the new stacks now.
+It should look something like this:

 <img src="/img/tutorial/autoscaling-both-stacks.png" alt="Stack Created" class="doc-photo lono-flowchart">